dsherret/seen_set/README.md

 A HashSet that doesn't store values, but instead only stores hashes.

+Due to its nature, this is unsafe because it doesn't handle hash collisions, but it maybe by useful in scenarios where that's tolerable (ex. some caching scenarios).

 This is useful when you only need to tell if you've seen a value before and you don't want to clone the value for performance reasons.